|Complete Application Due*

 Please ask the high school from which you graduated to send a complete, final transcript to the Office of Undergraduate Admissions.
 If you attended more than one high school, please ask each school to send a transcript.
 Applicants who have completed the General Education Development (GED) test must send a copy of their certificate.

-Please ask a college instructor who has taught you in an academic subject for at least one full semester to submit the Transfer Academic Evaluation.
+Please ask a college instructor who has taught you in an academic subject for at least one full semester to submit the College Instructor Evaluation.
 An evaluation from a faculty member in your proposed field of study is particularly helpful.

-The Transfer Registrar Report should be submitted by the registrar or other college official at your current institution who has access to your disciplinary and academic records.
+The College Report should be submitted by the registrar or other college official at your current institution who has access to your disciplinary and academic records.

 - SAT/ACT scores

 If you took either the Scholastic Aptitude Test (SAT) and/or the American College Test (ACT) during high school, you must submit the test score results as part of your application.
 If you did not take either test in high school, please contact your application processor.
 Tests taken during college are inadmissible.
 The scores must be mailed directly to Washington University from the testing service.
 Use SAT code number 6929 and ACT code number 2386.

 - TOEFL or IELTS (for students whose first language is not English)